-ADVANCED PLACEMENT (AP) CHEMISTRY A & B (3459A, 3459B), Grades 11 or 12, 1st & 2nd Sem.
-One-half Credit per Sem.
-Prerequisite: Biology A & B; Chemistry A & B
+ADVANCED PLACEMENT (AP) CHEMISTRY (3459Y), Grades 11 or 12, Full Credit Year Course Prerequisite:

+Biology; Chemistry

 This course is the equivalent of a first-year college general chemistry course.
 Topics include the structure of matter, kinetic theory of gases, chemical equilibria, chemical kinetics and the basic concepts of thermodynamics.
 Students will spend considerable time in individual study and in laboratory work.
-All students are required to take the advanced placement examination in May.
+All students are required to take the AP Chemistry examination in May.